Namibia May 11-28, 2024

 Items not covered with your program fee include any and all early or post-program lodging and transportation, some meals and most beverages, transfer from arriving airport to hotel, FREE TIME transfers or excursions, passports and/or visa expenses, required minimum insurance (emergency evacuation and repatriation), any required medications and/or vaccinations, gratuities and tips (daily and for drivers/guides), and any other miscellaneous expenses (mobile phone and internet usage, package shipping, lodging upgrades, souvenirs or gifts, etc.).

 Each program is capped at a maximum of 28 total participants and guests (including program leaders) on a first-come, first-served basis, although priority will be given to those applicants who wish to attend both programs.
 A concurrent guest program is scheduled for both FDIBs (if the minimum number of four guests is reached), including many of the same activities as the professional participant program, as well as including other unique guest activities (park visits, local events and other cultural activities).

 The official application deadline is January 1, 2024 via the online application only, although the program historically fills well before the published deadline.
 A waiting list (in case of cancellation by admitted participants) will also be on a first-come, first-served basis and will be active until March 31, 2024.
 You can apply now online.
 The application procedure will provide more details concerning the programs and allow you to view specific payment details, choice of program, etc. Once accepted into the program, you will be contacted separately regarding additional program information, payment procedures and other pertinent details of the FDIB program.

-If you have any questions, please contact Mike Shealy (SC CIBER Director) or Ashley Burt (SC CIBER Team).
+If you have any questions, please contact Mike Shealy (SC CIBER Director).
 Please note that the application is currently active, and all applicants will be notified of participation status no later than mid-December 2022.